-- Diagnostic and therapeutic imaging services, such as X-rays and ultrasounds; - Radiological and nuclear imaging, including CT, PET, and MRI scans;
+Basic diagnostic imaging services, such as plain film X-rays, ultrasounds, and mammography;

-COVID-19 diagnostic testing, screening testing, and related healthcare services.
-Medical Necessity requirements do not apply for COVID-19 screening testing;
+Advanced diagnostic radiological and nuclear imaging, including CT, PET, MRI, and MRA scans;

-- Reimbursement for over-the-counter at-home COVID-19 tests.
+- COVID-19 diagnostic testing, screening testing, and related healthcare services.
+Medical Necessity requirements do not apply for COVID-19 screening testing; - Reimbursement for over-the-counter at-home COVID-19 tests.
 The reimbursement is allowed for up to 8 tests per Member per month.
 See the Claims section for information about how to submit a claim for repayment for this Benefit; - Sexually transmitted disease home testing kits, including any laboratory costs of processing the kit.
-A Physician or other Health Care Provider's order must be provided for coverage; - Clinical pathology services; - Laboratory services; - Other areas of diagnostic testing, including respiratory, neurological, vascular, cardiological, genetic, and cerebrovascular; and - Prenatal diagnosis of genetic disorders of the fetus in cases of high-risk pregnancy.
+A Physician or other Health Care Provider's order must be provided for coverage; - Clinical pathology services; - Laboratory services; - Other areas of non-invasive diagnostic testing, including respiratory, neurological, vascular, cardiological, genetic, cardiovascular, and cerebrovascular; and - Prenatal diagnosis of genetic disorders of the fetus in cases of high-risk pregnancy.